 Do not use #define to encapsulate bug fixes.
 If bug fixes ever need to be removed again, they can be tracked back using the revision control system (see paragraph 6.1).

-Avoid using #define for simply enabling or disabling a tool.
-Use a config file option instead unless the check would significantly slow down the code.
+Avoid using #define for enabling or disabling a tool.
+Use a config file option instead unless polling the value of the option would significantly slow down the code.

 Header multiple include safety

-All header files will include a mechanism to prevent multiple inclusion by using a #define.
+All header files shall include a mechanism to prevent multiple inclusion by using a #define.
 The name of the #define is created using the prefix '_HM_', the header file name in capital letters and a trailing underscore.
 All special characters in the file name are replaced by underscores.

 For a header file named myheader.h the structure would be the following: